 - Appropriate application.
 Think about your target audience as you prepare.
 Don’t be content just to read or deliver the information to your listeners.
 Pray that God would transform those who hear the preached Word.

 - Personal appearance.
-Make sure your appearance complements (and doesn’t distract from) the message you are preaching.
+Some participants wear coats and ties.
+Others go business causal.
+Regardless, make sure your appearance complements (and doesn’t distract from) the message you are preaching.

 - Facial expressions/gestures.
 Sometimes we think we are more expressive than we actually are.
 Consider preaching your message in another context before coming to the Preaching Conference so you can get feedback from others on how you are coming across.